 Receipts for 2006-07 reflect the 5 percent increase in PBT rates effective January 1, 2006 and the 5 percent increase effective January 1, 2007.
 Basic PBT collections declined in 2006-07 due to a reduction in residual fuel use.
 Residual fuel use declined significantly in 2006-07 due to the increase in the relative price of residual fuel oil compared to natural gas.
-Collections also include \$22.2 million from the carrier tax.
+Total collections also include \$22.2 million from the carrier tax.

-Receipts for 2007-08 increased over State fiscal year 2006-07.
-The collections reflect a 5 percent increase in PBT rates effective January 1, 2007 and 1.2 percent decrease effective January 1, 2008.
-Total collections include \$22.9 million for the carrier tax.
+Receipts for 2007-08 increased over State Fiscal Year 2006-07.
+The collections reflect a 5 percent increase in PBT rates effective January 1, 2007 and a 1.2 percent decrease in PBT rates effective January 1, 2008.
+Total collections include \$23.1 million from the carrier tax.